 BEHV 5636 Capstone: Application and Analysis in Behavioral Practice

-All courses are offered every Fall, Spring, and 10-week Summer semester.
+All courses are offered every Fall, Spring, and 13-week Summer semester.

-Estimate your tuition and fees with the UNT Tuition Estimator.
+Estimate your tuition with the UNT Tuition Estimator.

 Behavior Analysis Online is not responsible for ensuring that our Master of Arts degree or Graduate Academic Certificate in ABA meet state licensure requirements.
 Each student is responsible for determining the requirements to practice ABA in the state in which they wish to practice.